bk201grsameer/FoodApp/readme.md

 Welcome to the Pizza App!
 This application allows users to conveniently order pizzas of their choice, select different sizes, and make payments using PayPal.
 Whether you're a pizza enthusiast or just craving a delicious slice, our app has got you covered.

+Its a very simple app with to test api payments.

 ## Table of Contents

 - [Pizza App with PayPal Integration - README](#pizza-app-with-paypal-integration---readme)